 Wall-mounted and Rack-mounted

-In contrast, the rack-mounted Fiber Termination Boxes are preferable mostly for the interconnect or cross-connect architecture.
-Such fixtures are ideal for building transmission device and external plant cable interfaces.
-In this fixture, there is enough room for management, distribution, termination and fusion tasks.
+On the other hand, rack-mounted enclosures are ideal for interconnect or cross-connect architecture.
+Such FTBs are ideal for building interfaces between the transmission device and external plant cable, with enough space for management, termination, distribution, and fusion.
+Rack-mounted FTBs, however, are only for indoor deployments.

 Indoor and Outdoor